REVIEWS

 Operawire

-"Karani's Amy is delightfully petulant and endearingly vulnerably, and her fiery, yet silken soprano possesses an easily accessed upper register and bags of personality'.
+"Karani's Amy is delightfully petulant and endearingly vulnerable, and her fiery, yet silken soprano possesses an easily accessed upper register and bags of personality'.

 Musical America